a-shinn/a-shinn/README.md

 ### Hi there 👋

-My name is Austin Shinn - I'm a data analyst based in Northbrook, Illinois, currently learning Python, SQL, and Tableau with experience in R and Excel.
+I'm a data analyst based in Northbrook, Illinois - learning Python, SQL, and Tableau with experience in R and Excel.

-Looking for hybrid and remote roles!
+Currently looking for hybrid and remote roles.

-### Programming Languages
+### Programming Languages 🚀
     Python
       - pandas
       - numpy